grnet/passport-saml/README.md

     privateCert: fs.readFileSync('./cert.pem', 'utf-8')
 ```

 It is a good idea to validate the incoming SAML Responses.
-For this, you can provide the Identity Provider's certificate using the `cert` confguration key:
+For this, you can provide the Identity Provider's certificate using the `cert` configuration key:

 ```javascript
     cert: 'MIICizCCAfQCCQCY8tKaMc0BMjANBgkqh ...
 W=='